muddery/muddery/README.md

 #Features
 Muddery is still under construction.
-It will have following features.
+It will have the following features.

 1. It is in Python, so it can run on multiple platforms.
 Users can install it in just several minutes.